posativ/acrylamid/README.rst

 Welcome to Acrylamid
 ====================

+*Notice:*

+* don't try the master branch unless you are very sure about the not yet documented changes.
+If you fix a bug for the stable release, branch off legacy/0.7 please.
+* PyPi releases (0.7.x) do not work with Python 3.3+ due dependency pinning.
+The upcoming 0.8 release will drop support for 3.2, but fully supports 3.3 and higher.
+* yes, the name will change (still searching for a good name) and a transition from "static blog generator" to "static site generator" is already on my todo list.

 Acrylamid is a mixture of `nanoc <http://nanoc.stoneship.org/>`_, `Pyblosxom
 <http://pyblosxom.bluesock.org/>`_ and `Pelican <http://blog.getpelican.com/>`_
 licensed under BSD Style, 2 clauses.
 It is actively developed at